Presidentty1/nestling-care-log/docs/IOS_MIGRATION_GUIDE.md

-# iOS Migration Guide for Nestling Care Log
+# iOS Migration Guide for Nuzzle Care Log

-This guide helps you convert the Nestling web app into a native iOS app using SwiftUI.
+This guide helps you convert the Nuzzle web app into a native iOS app using SwiftUI.

 ## Prerequisites